-“I know how bitingly cold it can be at 3am in the morning and I was out there with the very best protective clothing.
+He said: “I know how bitingly cold it can be at 3am in the morning and I was out there with the very best protective clothing.

 “Now if I’m out there in a pair of cheap trainers and wet socks, oblivion is a thing to be desired.”

-What is Spice?
+What is spice?

 Spice is a synthetic version of cannabis with much stronger and varied effects.
 Users can often appear unconscious or incoherent for prolonged periods of time, giving rise to the notion of zombies.

 The FRANK drug education service says it has been linked to several deaths.